921kiyo/3d-dl/src/rendering/readme.md

 cube.location = (1.0,1.0,1.0) # change location, simple as that
 ```

+### `bpy.ops`
-* `bpy.ops` - this provides a programmatic way to call Blender operations commonly done via button presses in the GUI.
+This provides a programmatic way to call Blender operations commonly done via button presses in the GUI.
  A convenience that's provided is that operations that are associated with certain categories are listed under `bpy.ops.[cat]`
  , where `[cat]` can be replaced by `object` for object-related operations
 ```python